Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

 \section{Computing $2$-dimensional isomorphisms}

-In this section, which contains our main algorithms, we start by noticing that the problem of finding automorphisms of surfaces is pretty easy to solve.
-Then, in the general case, we give a criterion for an isomorphism to exist, if we fixed two isogenies of its matrix representation.
-This criterion can be made effective, and it will then be used to compute (in polynomial time) isomorphisms between product of curves.
+In this section, which contains our main algorithms, we start by describing a family of automorphisms of product surfaces.
+Then we give a criterion for an isomorphism $ (\varphi_{ij}): E_1\times E_2 \to E_1' \times E_2'$ to exist, if we fix two isogenies ($\varphi_{11}$ and $\varphi_{21}$) of its matrix representation.
+This criterion can be made effective; it will then be used to compute (in polynomial time) isomorphisms between products of curves.